-So we can all agree that for any coffee lover getting the best espresso crema is vital to a great tasting cup and also don’t forget once mastered you’ll also get those much deserved home barista crema bragging rights.
-Want to learn how to make crema and become the envy of your friends and colleagues?
-Keep on reading.
+So we can all agree that for any coffee lover getting the best espresso crema is a vital element of a great tasting shot.
+Also, don’t forget that once mastered, you’ll also get those much-deserved barista crema bragging rights – who doesn’t want those?
+I do, I DO!

 What is Espresso Crema?

 Before we get ahead of ourselves, what exactly is a crema?
-Lets be honest, if you don’t have any idea then you won’t even know what you are looking for when trying to make a good crema.
+If you don’t have an idea by now, then honestly, you won’t even know what you are looking for when trying to make a good crema.

 Many new home baristas invest a small fortune on the best espresso machine and then scratch their heads and wonder why they are not getting the perfect crema on each pull.
-Contrary to popular belief the machine is not always to blame, you can have the best machine in the world but if a few other important factors aren’t set in place before you start you’ll struggle to get any crema at all (more on those factors below).
+Contrary to popular belief, the machine is not always to blame.
+You can have the best machine in the world, but if a few other important factors aren’t set in place before you start, you’ll struggle to get any crema at all (more on those factors below).

 How to Tell a Good Crema From a Bad Crema?